 How do you get your dogs ready?
-Magical-Dawg would stay out in the wind and wet if we’d let him, and doesn’t seem to have the smarts to come in out of the weather.
-(Don’t tell him I said that!)
-The cats, on the other paw, have a very good idea about how to stay comfy and already have the warmest spots staked out for snoozing in sunny puddles on the carpet.
+Magical-Dawg always loved cold weather, and would stay out in the wind and wet if we’d let him.
+Karma-Kat, on the other paw, has a very good idea about how to stay comfy and already have the warmest spots staked out for snoozing in sunny puddles on the carpet.
 Or under the stained glass lampshades.

-Feral cats need extra help.
+Feral cats and community cats (those who roam neighborhoods without one special family) don’t have that luxury.
+They need extra help.
 Many of the tips, below, work equally well for creating safe outdoor spots for your dogs, too.

 You should insulate the shelter with thick plastic or other material such as Mylar mentioned above to keep out wind and cold.